 During the bone density test procedure, you will need to lie on your back on a padded table.
-You will be kept in a comfortable position until the bone density test is complete.
-You should remain as still as possible during the measurement.
+You will be kept in a comfortable position until the bone density test is complete and you should remain as still as possible during the measurement.
 You will not be required to hold your breath.

 During your visit, the staff will not only measure your bone densitometry, they will carefully measure your height without your shoes on.
 Height loss can be an important indicator of fractures of the spine.
 As a result, height measurements should be taken each time you have a Central BMD.

-The duration of the Central BMD (bone density test) procedure is relatively short, however, you should allow fifteen to twenty minutes from the time you walk into the room until you leave — just to be safe.
+The duration of the Central BMD DEXA scan procedure is relatively short, however, you should allow fifteen to twenty minutes from the time you walk into the room until you leave — just to be safe.

-The following are some important guidelines for your bone density test preparation.
-Read these to prepare for a bone density test.
+The following are some important guidelines for your DEXA bone scan preparation.
+Read these to prepare for a DEXA scan procedure.

-- If you are pregnant or if there is a possibility of you becoming pregnant, you should delay the test until you are no longer pregnant.
-If you decide to have the examination anyway, you should notify the medical professional performing the test.
+- You should delay the DEXA scan if you are pregnant or if there is a possibility of you becoming pregnant.
+Should you decide to have the examination anyway, notify the medical professional performing the test.

 - If you are scheduled to take an imaging examination that requires you to receive a dye or other contrast media either by intravenous (IV) injection or orally or rectally, the Central BMD examination should be performed prior to or at least seven days after such an imaging examination; e.g.: nuclear scan, CT scan, MRI, Barium studies etc.